opiopan/rcstick-f/README.md

 ## PCB Design
 I designed two types of PCB artworks for rcstick-f.<br>
-One is sufficiently small that QFP32 package of STM32 MCU is installed, the other one is very small that QFN32 package of MCU is installed.<br>
+One is sufficiently small that QFP32 package of STM32 MCU is installed, the other one is very small that QFN32 package of MCU is installed.

+Both artworks are optimized to enable hand soldering by using a soldering iron.
+You don't need a reflow oven or a hot air gun.<br>
+All pad and parts spaceing are designed to allow contacting soldering iron. grand pad located center of QFN package is also able to be soldered through a via from back side of PCB.

 <p align="center">
 <img alt="description" src="https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/images/formfactors.jpg" width=750>